13 All-Natural Moisturizers You Can Find In The Kitchen

 Try it at home: If you have time in the morning, skip the jade rollers or refrigerated spoons, and opt-for this old-school technique—simply place two chilled slices over your eyes to de-puff and energize skin.

-Here's a great body moisturizer: The emollient has been shown in one study to help reduce the appearance and formation of stretch marks.
-It's been shown to have photo-protective effects on the skin as well, as it can help reduce the damage of photo-aging.
+Here's a great body moisturizer: The emollient has been shown in one study to help reduce the appearance and formation of stretch marks22.
+It's been shown to have photo-protective effects23 on the skin as well, as it can help reduce the damage of photo-aging.

 Try it at home: You can make pretty great body oils with just a few simple ingredients—like this luxe, yet inexpensive, recipe.